Easiest Coconut Milk Recipe {Improved!}

 I'm all about DIY versions of kitchen staples like almond milk, homemade rice milk, powdered sugar substitute and dairy-free condensed milk.

-No need really to strain through a nut milk bag or strainer.
+If you really want to make this smoother, you can strain it through a nut milk bag or cheesecloth, but don’t bother doing that.

 Sure, it's not as "amazingly thick and creamy" as the expensive stuff in the stores, but then, when you are saving something like 90% off the price, I can deal with a little graininess, you know?